ruthlys/ruthlys/README.md

 - 👋 Hi, I’m Ruth, a data scientist and microbial ecologist by training.
-- 👀 I’m interested in using code for creative, sustainabile and inclusive projects / tools, have a look at [AI for Good](https://aiforgood.itu.int/) or [Data4SDGS](https://www.data4sdgs.org/) to learn more.
+- 👀 I’m interested in using code for creative, sustainable and inclusive projects / tools.
 - 🌱 I’m currently learning creative coding (Processing, P5.js and JavaScript).

 <!---